-Students may not work more than three 12 hour shifts in a row to complete practicum hours.
+Students may not work more than three 12 hour shifts in a row to complete practicum hours- unless otherwise approved by the HSE department coordinator.
 Practicum shifts may not occur on the same unit as employed.

 Clinical Rotations and Skill Performance